kostya-zero/kamiya/README.md

 You can download package from releases and unpack it to the directory that exists in `PATH` variable.

-> **Warning:** At this moment we cant provide packages for Windows and macOS because of cross compiling issues.
+> Warning: At this moment we cant provide packages for Windows and macOS because of cross compiling issues.

+> Note: Windows and macOS support are currently in experimental.

 ### Build from source